But where do you begin?

 - PowerShell.org Calendar and Blog Posts

 - PowerShellgroups.org – I’m still trying to get the UK Groups published on there so if you know who runs that site please let me know!
+(This i think is no longer active)

 - Twitter - set up a Twitter Account for the User Group